mcsee/Software-Design-Articles/Articles/Productivity/10 More Simple Tips to Boost Your Productivity x2/readme.md

 Write your goals as *SMART* Sentences:

 Example:
-> “Write one [Code Smell](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/How%20to%20Find%20the%20Stinky%20parts%20of%20your%20Code/readme.md) article every week until 2032."
+> Write one [Code Smell](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/How%20to%20Find%20the%20Stinky%20parts%20of%20your%20Code/readme.md) article every week until 2032.

 # 27. Drastic Measures 🐱‍🚀